Five Failure Points in College

 Rising seniors: will create hypothetical plans for their target schools.
 This will allow them to better select their top college choices and communicate real interest.

-2. Update and Renewal - 1 week residential in Puerto Rico or Boston.
+2. Optional Update and Renewal - 1 week residential in Puerto Rico or Boston.

 Puerto Rico - January.
 Focused on those currently in college.
 Reconnect in person, strengthen bonds, share best practices, explore failures, upgrade your plan, have fun!
 Leave ready to accelerate your performance.